 - 4. Starbucks

 Speaking of Google, it would know a thing or two about this strategy.
-Here are a few examples of how cross-channel marketing is already changing the game.
+Here are a few examples of how this type of marketing is already changing the game.

 1. Google Ads

-The largest paid advertising platform in the world makes cross-channel marketing easy, providing users with several options for Google Ads PPC ad extensions, such as:
+The largest paid advertising platform in the world makes cross-channel it easy, providing users with several options for Google Ads PPC ad extensions, such as:

 - Click-to-Call – By adding your business contact number to your ads, you can integrate PPC advertising and mobile communications.